 - Google Analytics – Search Console discrepancy: GA reports 25% less sessions from Google Organic than GSC clicks.

-Q: How can I connect my Search Console property with Google Analytics?
+1. Q: How can I link my Search Console property with Google Analytics?

 The first step in connecting your Search Console property with Google Analytics is creating and verifying the URL prefix property.
 You can verify it by uploading an HTML file on your site, by adding a HTML tag on your homepage, by using your Google Tag Manager or Analytics accounts or by associating a DNS record with Google.
 The easiest way to verify the ownership of a Search Console property is to upload an HTML file on your site or to add the HTML tag on your homepage.